1of/Bino/README.md

 | Cross-device Synchronization           | Synchronize clicks, scrolls, forms and live-reload across multiple devices as you edit your project.
 Powered by [BrowserSync](http://browsersync.io) (Run `gulp` and open up the IP provided on other devices on your network).                       |

 ## Quickstart

-Init your project using [jcn](https://github.com/justcoded/npm-jcn) or  [Download](https://github.com/justcoded/web-starter-kit/releases/latest) the kit from this repository and build on what is included in the `assets` directory.

 You can start from `index.html` - the default starting point, with template text.

 Be sure to look over the [installation](#install) to verify your environment is prepared to run Web Starter Kit.